ganeti/ganeti/man/gnt-cluster.rst

 cluster-internal server SSL certificate.
 The option ``--new-node-certificates`` will generate new node SSL certificates for all nodes.
-Note that for the regeneration of of the server SSL certficate will invoke a regeneration of the node certificates as well, because node certificates are signed by the server certificate and thus have to be recreated and signed by the new server certificate.
+Note that for the regeneration of of the server SSL certificate will invoke a regeneration of the node certificates as well, because node certificates are signed by the server certificate and thus have to be recreated and signed by the new server certificate.
 Nodes which are offline